elemusma/jetmedia-insurance/plugins/wordpress-seo/readme.txt

 [Read more on how to get support](https://yoa.st/3r2)

+= What happens to my data if I enable usage tracking? =

+[This page on yoast.com explains what data we collect to improve Yoast SEO](https://yoa.st/4w7).
+We only collect data when you explicitly opt in.
+Read more about how we handle your data in [our Privacy Policy](https://yoa.st/4w8).

 = I have a different question than listed here =

 Your question has most likely been answered on our help center: [yoast.com/help/](https://yoa.st/1va).

 == Screenshots ==

-1. The Yoast SEO plugin general meta box.
-You'll see this on edit post pages, for posts, pages and custom post types.
-2. Example of the SEO analysis functionality.
-3. Example of the readability analysis functionality.
+1. The modern interface makes Yoast SEO easy to work with.
+2. Easily manage how your posts and pages appear in SERPs.
+3. Yoast SEO Premium has extra crawl optimization options.
-4. Overview of site-wide SEO problems and possible improvements.
+4. Yoast SEO integrates with tools like Semrush and Wincher.
-5. Control over which features you want to use.
-6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
+5. The famous SEO and readability analyses in Yoast SEO.
+6. See what your post looks like in Google.
+7. The First-time configuration helps you get started quickly.
+8. The inclusive language analysis in Yoast SEO.

 == Changelog ==

-= 19.6.1 =
-Release Date: August 31st, 2022

-Other:

-* Fixes compliance with the wordpress.org plugin guidelines.

-= 19.6 =
+= 20.13 =

-Release Date: August 23rd, 2022
+Release date: 2023-08-08

-Yoast SEO 19.6 is out today!
-In this release, we’ve rolled out some general enhancements.
-In addition, we’ve improved the performance of Yoast SEO on bigger, more complex sites.
-Read more about what's new in Yoast SEO 19.6 in [our release post in English](https://yoa.st/release-23-8-22) or [our release post in Spanish](https://yoa.st/release-23-8-22-spanish)!
+Please welcome Yoast SEO 20.13!
+We've focused on enhancing compatibility and performance, making your SEO efforts smoother and more effective.
+We've also improved compatibility with WordPress 6.3.
+Find out more about what's new in Yoast SEO 20.13 in [our release post](https://yoa.st/release-8-8-23)!

-Bugfixes:

-* Fixes a bug in the Classic Editor where clicking on the SEO link inside the publish box would not always scroll the SEO analysis into view.
-* Fixes a bug where an emoji in our replacement variable editors would not be entirely removed when the backspace/delete button is hit.
-* Fixes a bug where a redirect to our installation success page could happen on admin AJAX calls.

-Other:

-* Adds a "Search engines discouraged" notification in the Yoast SEO dashboard when the "Discourage search engines from indexing this site" WordPress setting is turned on.
-* Removes the Ryte integration and deprecates all the relevant classes.
-More information about this can be found at [yoa.st/ryte-deprecation](https://yoa.st/ryte-deprecation).

-= 19.5.1 =
-Release Date: August 9th, 2022

-Bugfixes:

-* Fixes a bug where a fatal error would be thrown on the front-end when Yoast SEO 19.5 was used with an older version of Yoast SEO Premium.
+#### Enhancements

+* Ensures that the Google, Facebook and Twitter Preview modals are compatible with WordPress 6.3.

+#### Other

+* Sets the WordPress tested up to version to 6.3.

-= 19.5 =
+= 20.12 =

-Release Date: August 9th, 2022
+Release date: 2023-07-25

-Yoast SEO 19.5 is out today!
-This release includes more fixes and enhancements to enjoy.
-We've also made adjustments to our schema implementation, changing the order in which schema nodes are output.
-Read more about what's new in Yoast SEO 19.5 in [our release post in English](https://yoa.st/release-9-8-22) or [our release post in Spanish](https://yoa.st/release-9-8-22-spanish)!
+We've just released Yoast SEO 20.12!
+This release includes fixes and enhancements that strengthen the stability of our plugin and enhance your SEO efforts.
+Find out more about what's new in Yoast SEO 20.12 in [our release post](https://yoa.st/release-25-7-23)!

-Enhancements:

-* Adds the site logo and name as default values in the first time configuration and search appearance.
-* Changes the order in which Schema nodes are output from `Organization / Person > WebSite > WebPage > Article` to `Article > WebPage > WebSite > Organization / Person`.
-This fixes validation issues for the Schema validator and puts the most important Schema content first.

-Bugfixes:
+#### Enhancements

+* Adds `utm_source`, `utm_medium`, `utm_campaign`, `utm_term`, `utm_content`, `gclid` and `gtm_debug` to the default allowlist for the "Remove unregistered URL parameters" setting.

+#### Bugfixes

-* Fixes a bug where a text starting with a double quotation mark followed by a space(s) broke the analysis.
+* Fixes a bug where an error would appear in `debug.log` when saving a draft or updating a post in Elementor.
-* Fixes a bug where text which includes the non-breaking space character (`&nbsp;`) is not highlighted correctly.
-* Fixes a bug where the Algolia integration could not be controlled at network level.
+* Fixes a bug where the controls for the _FAQ_ and _how-to_ blocks would be not shown when running Gutenberg versions >= 15.2.
-* Fixes a bug where the score indicator in the classic editor would not update the hovering text when the score changed.
+* Fixes a bug where the duration text of the _how-to_ block would be output in the user language instead of the site language.
-* Fixes a bug where the score indicators of the overview pages and admin bar where inconsistent.
-The taxonomy overview and admin bar score indicators now uses red to indicate `Focus keyphrase not set`.
-The admin bar score indicator now shows blue when set to `noindex`.

-Other:
+#### Other

+* Updates the verification link to the Google Search Console in the Site connections section in Settings.
-* Hides the \"Save changes\" button in the \"Integrations\" tab in the \"Yoast SEO  > General\" page.
+* Improves the copy in the final step of the first time configuration.
-* Sets the minimum supported WordPress version to 5.9.
+* Updates copy of our free webinar notification.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).